lixiny1/comp423-course-notes/docs/tutorials/go-setup.md

 !!! note
     Make sure to double check that you are installing the official Go VSCode Plugin!
 The code above should download the correct version.

-// Make sure you mention to reopen in dev container

 ## Part 4: Creating Go Module
 1. Open up a terminal in VSCode within the Dev Container and run the following command: